Defective hip replacement claims and lawsuits

 Disgruntled surgeons whose practices were affected by Durom Cup failures, along with Zimmer Holdings shareholders, have filed lawsuits against Zimmer for failing to notify them sooner about Durom Cup issues.

 Find out how Greg Jones Law can help

 If you or a loved one had Durom Cup hip surgery and suspect the device was defective or you were required to have revision surgery or device removal, discuss your potential case with Greg Jones Law.
 You may be entitled to receive compensation.
 If you are unsure whether a Durom Cup was used, your surgeon would be able to inform you and provide medical records for your case.

 Because deadlines exist for filing claims, we urge you to contact us as soon as possible.

-Call 800-481-5707 or contact us online today.
+Call 855-566-3752 or contact us online today to talk with our firm.
 We do not charge for initial consultations.
 If there is no recovery, you owe no legal fees.